augustodamasceno/snescontrollerserial/README.md

 # snescontrollerserial
-Firmware of a Hardware Reader of Snes Controller
+Firmware and Hardware Reader of Snes Controller

 The hardware reads two snes controllers and sends the information through
 UART and SPI protocols.